Jesus Eats Bread and Explains the Scriptures After His Resurrection

 Through interpretation of these limited chapters of the Bible, did you discover any flaws in God’s disposition?
 Did you discover any adulteration of God’s love?
 Did you see any deceit or evil in God’s omnipotence or wisdom?
 Certainly not!
 Now can you say with certainty that God is holy?
 Can you say with certainty that God’s emotions are all a revealing of His essence and disposition?
 I hope that after you have read these words, what you’ve understood from it will help you and bring you benefits in your pursuit of a change in disposition and a fear of God.
-I also hope that these words will bear fruit for you that grows by the day, thus in the process of this pursuit bringing you closer and closer to God, bringing you closer and closer to the standard that God requires, so that you are no longer bored of the pursuit of the truth and you no longer feel that the pursuit of the truth and of a change in disposition is a troublesome or a superfluous thing.
+I also hope that these words will bear fruit for you that grows by the day, thus in the process of this pursuit bringing you closer and, bringing you closer and closer to the standard that God requires, so that you are no longer bored of the pursuit of the truth and you no longer feel that the pursuit of the truth and of a change in disposition is a troublesome or a superfluous thing.
 It is, rather, the expression of God’s true disposition and the holy essence of God that motivate you to long for the light, to long for justice, and to aspire to pursue the truth, to pursue the satisfaction of God’s will, and to become a man gained by God, to become a real person.